 In his murals, Félix seeks to create a symbiosis between dance, movement and visual art.
 He seeks inspiration in the ephemeral beauty of the moment, capturing fleeting emotions and experiences in his creations.
 Night and day serve as sources of contrast, where he experiments with the changing atmosphere of the environment.
 Imperfection is not just tolerated, but embraced as an intrinsic part of the human experience, highlighting the fragility and impermanence of life.

-Murals Inc. asked Yves Landheer as curator because of his expertise in graffiti and subcultures.
-Our only conditions were that he would make an artist selection from his huge database in the form of his account that would be related to language in the widest sense.
-Yves then presented us with the artists below, along with thematic explanations.
-We are convinced that his choice and rationale is a valuable addition to the vision and mission of Murals Inc.
+Murals Inc. asked @yves.paintkillers to curate the upcoming show because of his expertise in graffiti and subcultures.
+Our only condition was that he would make an artist selection from his impressive Insta database that would be related to text in its broadest sense.
+Yves then preselected the above artists, along with a thematic commentary.
+We are convinced that his choice and rationale are a valuable addition to the vision and mission of Murals Inc.